Green Bay Packers: What To Expect From Aaron Rodgers In 2018 [Opinion]

-Aaron Rodgers missed the majority of the 2017 season with a broken collarbone and the Green Bay Packers ended up missing the playoffs.
+Aaron Rodgers missed the majority of the 2017 season with a broken collarbone, and the Green Bay Packers ended up missing the playoffs.
 It was a rough season that brought quite a few realizations to the Packers’ management.
 Defensive coordinator Dom Capers was fired and Mike Pettine was brought in, other coaches were fired, and Ted Thompson stepped down from his position as general manager.

 Looking ahead to the 2018 NFL season, the Packers are hoping that Rodgers returns to his normal MVP form.
 He will be playing with a chip on his shoulder after being frustrated last season and will try to lead the Packers back to contention in the NFC.